welteki/docs.actuated.dev/docs/examples/kind.md

 ## Try out the action on your agent

-Create a new file at: `.github/workspaces/build.yml` and commit it to the registry.
+Create a new file at: `.github/workspaces/build.yml` and commit it to the repository.

 Note that it's important to make sure Kubernetes is responsive before performing any commands like running a Pod or installing a helm chart.